• Skip to primary navigation

 2. In a small bowl, melt the butter.
 Add the oats, flour, brown sugar and cinnamon and stir to combine.
 Set aside.

-3. In the bowl of a stand mixer, cream bananas, brown sugar, eggs, oil and melted butter until very fluffy.
+3. In the bowl of a stand mixer, cream bananas, brown sugar, eggs, oil and vanilla until very fluffy.

 4. In a separate medium bowl, whisk together the flour, oats, baking powder, baking soda and salt.